 Our objective is to make a sentiment analysis website that will be able to do the following:

-Search for a product name (ex. iPhone 11) and then analysis will be made on tweets made on twitter then show charts with the customer satisfaction categories, for example Very Bad, Bad, Neutral, Good and Very Good and show the tweets fetched with the sentiment’s status beside.
+Search for a product name (ex. iPhone 11) and then analysis will be made on tweets made on twitter and show charts with the customer satisfaction categories, for example Very Bad, Bad, Neutral, Good and Very Good and show the tweets fetched with the sentiment’s status beside.

-User registration to save all the products liked in order to save the reviews and charts or to track the updates made about this product.
+Users will be able to register to save all the liked products in order to get back to the reviews and charts or to track the updates made about these products.

 Track the status of the elections and provide real time analysis of the tweets about the elections and candidates.